The Serpent's Fall

 Pastor Henry stood on the modest church stage, his Bible clutched against his chest.
 A small group of parishioners sat in the front rows of wooden chairs.
 Behind the simple pulpit, a wooden cross hung against the wall.

-“Thank you, brothers and sisters, for joining me tonight,” Pastor Henry began, his voice filled with muted intensity.
+“Thank you, brothers and sisters, for joining me tonight,” Pastor Henry began, his voice filled with measured intensity.
 “Our city is in the grip of darkness—drug lords, crime, and violence.
-The authorities are powerless, our leaders are too frightened to act.
-But there is One who can bring peace.”
+The authorities are powerless, and our leaders are too frightened to act.
+But there is one who can bring peace.”

 “Amen,” random voices echoed from the congregation.

 Amanda closed her eyes, her lips moving in silent prayer.
-The soft murmur of prayers filled the small church, a hopeful hum against the backdrop of a troubled city and the muffled sound of thunder in the distance.
+A low murmur filled the small church, a hopeful hum against the backdrop of a troubled city and the muffled sound of thunder in the distance.
 As the church service drew to a close and night deepened, Amanda made her way home, taking a shortcut through the alleys.
 The rapid click-clack of her white high heels echoed through the empty streets.

 * * *

 Jack wiped down the greasy countertop, eyes scanning the dimly lit diner.
-The flickering neon sign outside read “Tony’s Diner,” but this rundown joint offered no comfort.
+Outside, the neon “Tony’s Diner” sign flickered against rain-dark glass, but this rundown joint offered no comfort.
 A smell of stale coffee and fried food hung heavy in the air.

 The bell above the door jingled, catching Jack’s attention.
 A girl stood there, barefoot, white high heels in her hand, rain-soaked and shivering.
 Her eyes darted around, assessing the empty seats.
 She clutched the matching white handbag that dangled off her shoulder, fingers trembling.
 Jack recognized that look—the fear, the desperation.
 It felt all too familiar.